benoitj/blog.benoitj.ca/content/posts/netboot-pxe.md

 ## TFTP server {#tftp-server}

 Self hosting TFTP is relatively easy if you have a WRT router, PfSense/OpenSense, FreeNAS.
-It's not much more difficult to install on any linux server.
+It's not much more difficult to install on any Linux server.

 In my case, I have the choice between: